Bonkers but beautiful: the boxless Kyron Gaia speakers are getting an upgrade

-Each Gaia system is made to order, customised to suit the space in which it will be housed, and as such every Gaia system also includes installation and tuning from Kyron.
-With extra-rich touches like Italian leather and real gold highlights, the Gaia is just as much intended to be a showpiece as it is for delivering audio.

-“We designed Gaia to be the most accurate and musically satisfying system on the planet,” says Chief Systems Architect and Co-Founder, Leon Suter.
-“Gaia creates a completely new class of sound system, where startling 3D, holographic sound meets luxurious and harmonious style.”

-The new iteration (Gaia - Evolution) features a pair of special edition Kyron Mercury subwoofers to handle the extreme lows, each with their own Danish amplifier capable of 2,500W of power per amp.
+The Gaia - Evolution features a pair of special edition Kyron Mercury subwoofers to handle the extreme lows, each with their own Danish amplifier capable of 2,500W of power per amp.

-It also, clearly, keeps its boxless design, with its 14 twelve-inch woofer drivers experiencing no unwanted colouration or loss of clarity that is typically inherent in speaker cabinets.
+It also, clearly, keeps its boxless design, with its 14 twelve-inch woofers experiencing no unwanted colouration or loss of clarity that is typically inherent in speaker cabinets.

 The newly designed preamp is twice as powerful as its predecessor when it comes to digital signal processing, allowing for extra computing power when employing Kyron's algorithms for phase and frequency response correction.